yalue/Ruby-Strange-Attractors/README.md

  - `-antialias <true or false>`: Whether to antialias a resulting image.
    Defaults to 'false'.
 Works better for some types than others.

+ - `-output_format <bitmap or png>`: Output is png by default, but this may be used to output a bitmap instead.